annaVettoruzzo/MeaslesVaccination/README.md

 The analysis is characterized by a qualitative study, analyzing geo-localized tweets through sentiment analysis and mapping them in the Italian regions, and by a quantitative analysis with a bipartite network (with corresponding projections) of users and hashtags.

+NB: figures in the slides related to the network were created using Gephi.

 Participants:
 - Anna Vettoruzzo
 - Sofia Casaring